Perjury Act 1911: Section 9 - Power to direct a prosecution for perjury

 This section was repealed for England and Wales on 1 April 1986.

 Section 10 - Jurisdiction of quarter sessions

-This section was repealed by section 10(2) of, and part II of schedule 3 to, the Criminal Law Act 1967.
+Section 10 of the act was repealed by section 10(2) of, and part II of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

 Section 11 - Application of Vexatious Indictments Act 1859

 This section was repealed by section 10 of, and schedule 3 to, the Administration of Justice (Miscellaneous Provisions) Act 1933.

 Section 13 - Corroboration

 Section 13 of the act provides:

 A person shall not be liable to be convicted of any offence against this Act, or of any offence declared by any other Act to be perjury or subornation of perjury, or to be punishable as perjury or subornation of perjury, solely upon the evidence of one witness as to the falsity of any statement alleged to be false.

 The following cases are relevant to the interpretation of this section: